-The International Telecommunication Union (ITU) is the United Nations specialized agency in the field of telecommunications, information and communication technologies (ICTs).
+The International Telecommunication Union (ITU) is the United Nations specialized agency in the field of telecommunications.
 The ITU Telecommunication Standardization Sector (ITU-T) is a permanent organ of ITU.
 ITU-T is responsible for studying technical, operating and tariff questions and issuing Recommendations on them with a view to standardizing telecommunications on a worldwide basis.